How to Coupon Like a Pro for Beginners

 2. Once I had the coupons sorted, I looked at my full box and took a deep breath.
 Now comes the tedious part.
 If you can, invite a friend over.
 Talking makes the work go by a lot faster.
 And cookies.
 Cookies make the work nicer as well.

 3. Think up categories that make sense to you.
-You want to get them as separated as possible.
-Here is a list of the categories I had, but you really have to find your own way or it will be impossible to do it with any speed.
+You want to get them as separate as possible.
+Here is a list of the categories I had, but you really have to find your own way or it will be impossible to do it at any speed.